PostCoinCore/api-doc/README.md

 ### Getting Set Up

 1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/smartholdem/api-doc.git`
+2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/PostCoinCore/postcoin-api.git`
-3. `cd api-doc`
+3. `cd postcoin-api`
 4. Initialize and start.
 You can either do this locally, or with Vagrant:

 ```shell